openshift/oc-mirror/TROUBLESHOOTING.md

 ## Operator Installation
 To troubleshoot issues with the created file-based catalog, use the following command to get information about the problem package, ‘oc get packagemanifests -n openshift-marketplace <packagename> -o json | jq '.status.channels[]|{name: .name, currentCSV: .currentCSV}'

+## Destination Registry parsing
+For docker registry destinations, to preserve the same docker reference format across the ecosystem, `docker://registry` is not parsed as a registry hostname, but as an image or repository name.
+In order to specify a registry, qualify the hostname, or use an IP address.
+For example, use `docker://registry.localdomain`. `docker://localhost` works as expected, because localhost is generally treated as a special exception, not requiring a qualified domain to be parsed as a registry host.